On the Wolf River in northeast Wisconsin, novice kayakers learn the moves at Bear Paw resort.

 It caters to guests of all incomes, housing them in whatever they can afford — chalet suites, rustic cabins or the campground.
 It's comfortable, not fancy, and friendly to beginners.

-The summer before the tornado, my 14-year-old son Peter and I took a weekend whitewater-basics class.
+One summer, my 14-year-old son Peter and I went there to learn the basics of whitewater kayaking.
 I wanted to try it myself, and whitewater-kayaking is one of the few things a teen-age boy still will do with his mother.

 Our instructor was Scott Berry, who started out with an introduction to the sport he calls "super-addictive.''
 Besides us, there were two young couples, an older married couple from Illinois and a young man from Columbus, Ohio.